orefalo/StarUML-GraphQL/README.md

 ### UMLAssociationEnd

 * support for associations, aggregations and compositions
-* be careful, by default starUML create bu-directional associations(like) relations.
+* be careful, by default starUML create bi-directional associations(like) relations.
 Use the "navigable" flag to pick on which class(es) the accessor should be generated.

 ### UMLAssociationEnd